jinjik19/DE-101/Module3/README.md

 Updated dashboard [here](./images/updated_dashboard.png)
 -----

 2. I need to familiarize myself with the BI tool Tableau Desktop.
 After that, I need to create a dashboard in Tableau.
+You can find dashboards [here](./images/tableau/)